- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 9 Minutes

-Why can bruising reach the eyes after a hair transplant?
+Bruising can reach the eyes after surgery

 During a hair transplant, fluid is used under the skin to make the surgical field safer and easier to work in.
 Small blood vessels can also leak a little after local anesthesia, incisions, extraction, or implantation.
 Gravity then pulls fluid and blood pigment downward, so swelling that begins in the forehead can drift toward the eyelids.
+This is movement through the skin and soft tissue, not surgery on the eye.

 The face has loose tissue around the eyelids, so even a modest amount of swelling can look larger there.
 That does not mean the eyes were operated on, and it does not mean the grafts have moved.
 It means fluid and blood pigment can travel through nearby soft tissue.